sahilrajput03/sahilrajput03/learning-figma.md

 **You can save a complete figma file locally via `File > Save local copy...` option easily.**

+**Using copy as png is the only option to export/copy any particular object in figma.
+TIP: You can use `paste_png` in linux cli to paste the copied png image then.**

 _My learning Prototyping File @ figma_: [Click here](https://www.figma.com/file/P1DNXwjD4TcDV6pNXqvoOn/Learn-prototyping?node-id=4%3A55)

 **You can crop the object sizes by holding `alt` key, and using edge points to crop proportionally.**